 Someday all too soon my 9-year-old will be an 18-year-old.
 And one morning, I’ll wake up and there won’t be anyone left to pepper me with questions all day long.

-And the thought of that makes me sad.
-And so for as long as they’re asking, I’ll be right here answering. ❤
+So for as long as they’re asking, I’ll be right here answering. ❤